-We assume that all students are making \$20,000/yr with an additional \$7,000 used for insurance and tuition (\$405,000 lost labor).
-A 90 well plate costs \$5,000 and 6 plates per project and 5 projects gives losses of \$150,000.
+We assume that all students are making \$20,000/yr with an additional \$7,000 used for insurance and tuition (\$405,000 LABOR).
+A 90 well plate costs \$5,000 X 6 X 5 projects (\$150,000).
 Estimating that travel, undergraduate workers and planning is an additional \$15,000/yr/student (\$225,000), then a freezer could be valued at around \$780,000.
-A complete loss of such equipment would be financially significant, but it would also increase the time to graduation of the graduate students and reduce the productivity of the associated faculty.
-There are approximately two units of this value on most floors (4 floors/bldg.) of the four main buildings that house the "sciences" at UTK.
-Electrical outages are common (approximately 2/yr that are unplanned) and understanding how to prepare for and problem solve these power issues is complex and could readily cost millions of dollars to respond to in a timely manner.
+A complete loss of such equipment would significant financially, but it would also increase the time to graduation of the graduate students and reduce the productivity of the associated faculty.
+Electrical outages are common and understanding how to prepare for and resolve these power issues in a timely manner is complex.
 One anecdote with a current UT employee, suggested that even after 6 years, he still wasn't completely familiar with how plumbing and electrical systems worked in some of these buildings.
-A novice employee without guidance from someone with extensive experience in a building is unlikely to have the knowledge to respond quickly and also have the potential to carry out an action that increases the risk of failure.
+A novice employee without guidance from someone with extensive experience in a building is unlikely to have the knowledge to respond quickly and also has the potential to carry out an action that increases the risk of failure.
 Similar examples could be built for more complex problems associated with plumbing or gas, and that pose potential physical harm to individuals on campus.
-During routine plumbing maintenance recently, a 2.5-inch line broke and flooded a lab in Dabney/Buehler.
-The leak was stopped almost immediately.
-It was discovered at 4:15PM.
-Had the leak been missed, the whole floor would have been flooded.
-It is difficult to estimate how much this would cost, but the clean-up and renovation for an entire floor, or more of a building would likely cost many thousands of dollars.

-The above calculations are an example.
+The above calculation is an example.
 One way to estimate a campus-wide impact is to use the history of losses on campus over the past several years, perhaps in three groups, minor, medium and major.
-Assuming the number of occurrences per year of each as r_1 , r_2 , and r_3 and associated mean costs of r_3 , r_4 , and r_5 and r_5 then assume that reduced institutional knowledge leads to a 10% increase per year in each type of occurrence.
-For example, suppose that r_1 = 10, r_2 = 2 and r_3 = .4 with c_1 = 10000, c_2 = 100000 and c_3 = 1000000 then a 10% increase in mean costs per year would total 10000 + 20000 + 40000 = \$70,000
+Assuming the number of occurrences per year of each as r_1 , r_2 , and r_3 and associated mean costs of c_1 , c_2 , and c_3 then assume that reduced institutional knowledge leads to a 10% increase per year in each type of occurrence.
+For example, suppose that $r_1 = 10$, $r_2 = 2$ and $r_3 = .4$ with $c_1 = 10000$, $c_2 = 100000$ and $c_3 = 1000000$ then a 10% increase in mean costs per year would total 10000 + 20000 + 40000 = \$70,000